 Finally, just before arriving back in Vegas, you will Pass over the amazing hoover dam.
 It’s well worth your time to head down and take a proper look and maybe hike out over Mike O’Callaghan–Pat Tillman Memorial Bridge to get a proper look at the Dam!

-Not Enough? well don’t worry, you can extend your trip further and see EVEN MORE! add Canyonlands National Park, Capitol Reef National Park, Arches National Park to Zion, and Bryce to make up Utahs Big 5.
+Not Enough?
+Well don’t worry, you can extend your trip further and see EVEN MORE! add Canyonlands National Park, Capitol Reef National Park, Arches National Park to Zion, and Bryce to make up Utah’s Big 5.
 Check out Monument Valley just east of Page for more stunning natural Rock formations.
-Drive Route 66 all the way to Santa Monica in L.A or explore the National Park of California such as Yosemite, Death Valley, and Joshua Tree.
+Drive Route 66 all the way to Santa Monica in L.A or explore the National Parks of California such as Yosemite, Death Valley, and Joshua Tree.
 There is so much beauty in this small part of the world it is impossible to fit everything in one trip!

 Have Your Say